 A startup business loan may be an alternative to seeking investors, who may ask for a share of equity in your company.
-By funding their venture with a loan, entrepreneurs have more leeway when considering potential partnerships.
-For example, they have the option to choose investors based more on strategy, rather than monetary value.
+By funding your venture with a loan, you’ll have more leeway when considering potential partnerships.
+For example, you’ll have the option to choose investors based on strategy, rather than monetary value.

-A startup business loan can help separate the owner’s finances from their business.
-Every new enterprise comes with risk.
-The most well planned venture may face obstacles out of the founder’s control.
-Entrepreneurs should therefore think twice about pledging personal wealth such as the equity on their home, retirement savings, or money they need to live.
+A startup business loan can help separate your personal wealth from your business’s finances.
+Every new enterprise comes with risk; the most well-planned venture may face obstacles out of your control as the business owner.
+Therefore, you should think twice about pledging personal wealth such as the equity on your home, retirement savings, or money needed to live.

 From a lender’s perspective, startup loans are a risky venture.
 New companies fall short in all the metrics banks use to determine loan eligibility: revenue, financial records, credit history, or proof of business longevity.
 The difficulty of obtaining a startup business loan is perhaps it’s biggest caveat.
 This is especially true when the applicant lacks strong personal credit, assets for collateral, and large down payments.

 Loans typically need to be serviced monthly with payments for some combination of interest and principal.
 Missing loan payments can mean irreparable damage to business and personal credit.
 Small business owners should consider how regular loan payments factor into their budding organization’s finances.
 Having monthly payment obligations could restrict cash flow to run or grow the business.

 Before applying, review your business plan and consider all the consistent expenses that your company has.
 For example, if you’re already paying for rent, utilities, rent, and inventory, and your cash flow is considerably low, it might be too challenging to also have loan payments to worry about.